kronusme/dota2-api/README.md

 2. In this file also replace API_KEY with your own (you can get it on the http://steamcommunity.com/dev/apikey).

 3. Connect to your mysql-server with any tool (phpmyadmin, heidisql etc) and execute code from the file **db.sql**.
+Then execute all sql-files from **sql-updates** folder.

 ### Requests
 |           Type               |                                    URL                                           |